The postgres Unix user v23.40.0

 It will edit sudoers to allow

-sudo systemctl start/stop/reload/restart/status postgres
+sudo systemctl start/stop/reload/restart/status postgres, and also

-to allow unlimited core dumps and raise the file
+change ulimits to allow unlimited core dumps and raise the file

 descriptor limits.